 Difference between Artificial Intelligence and Machine Learning

-Artificial Intelligence (AI) and Machine Learning (ML) are two popular terms often used interchangeably within the tech industry.
-However, it's important to note that ML is just a subset of AI.
+Artificial Intelligence (AI) and Machine Learning (ML) are popular terms often used interchangeably in the tech industry.
+However, it’s important to note that ML is just a subset of AI, meaning an application can belong to Artificial Intelligence but may not belong to Machine Learning.
+For example, an automatic fan can detect the presence of a person and starts operating is an excellent example of AI, but there is no machine learning here.

 This article will discuss the difference between Artificial intelligence and Machine Learning in greater detail.
 So let’s start with artificial intelligence first.